Greenwich Village Orchestra: History

-Equally notable are the many talented musicians of the GVO that who have been showcased as soloists over the years, such as: Gene Citronbaum (former Principal Trumpet), Gary Dranch (Principal Clarinet), Simon Dratfield (Principal Flute), Gerard Gordon (Marimba and Principal Timpani), Ricardo Cox (former Principal Trumpet), Amy Mendillo (former Principal Oboe), Dan Purgason (English Horn), Warren Wernick (Principal Trumpet), Daryl Nuccio (Principal Cello), Midhat Serbagi (former Principal Viola), and Robin Zeh (former Concertmaster).
+Many musicians of the GVO have been showcased as soloists over the years, such as: Gene Citronbaum (former Principal Trumpet), Gary Dranch (Principal Clarinet), Simon Dratfield (Principal Flute), Gerard Gordon (Marimba and Principal Timpani), Ricardo Cox (former Principal Trumpet), Amy Mendillo (former Principal Oboe), Dan Purgason (English Horn), Warren Wernick (Principal Trumpet), Daryl Nuccio (Principal Cello), Midhat Serbagi (former Principal Viola), and Robin Zeh (former Concertmaster).

 As a volunteer community orchestra they put special value in reaching out to their community, audience and neighborhood.
-In 2005, they performed their first benefit concert for the Performing Arts House at Washington Irving High School, their main venue.
+In 2005, they performed their first benefit concert for the Performing Arts House at Washington Irving High School.
 This collaboration included active participation from the school's teachers, choral students, dance students and jazz band.

 For many years they have performed a family concert each season with the special focus on inspiring, educating and entertaining young audiences.
 In 2004, through a partnership with Play it by Ear Productions, the GVO reached out to even more school children.
 The GVO has also instituted an annual Young Artists' Competition and have invited their winners to perform with them for the past few seasons.
 They have performed summer concerts in Gramercy Park in collaboration with the Gramercy Park Block Association, and in the Summer of 2000 they performed in the Austin J. Tobin Plaza at the World Trade Center.

 They also perform every Summer in Union Square Park, at their outdoor concert series sponsored by the Union Square Partnership, bringing symphonic classical music to a greater audience.